South Georgia and the South Sandwich Islands: Languages

+A number of placenames were influenced by the historical presence of Norwegian whalers, including Hestesletten ("horse's plain"), Skrap Skerries ("skrapskjaer" or "skrapskjar"), Grytviken ("Pot Bay"), and Elsehul ("Else's hole"), as well as a few whaling stations such as Godthul ("good hollow").
+The first person to be born in South Georgia (and south of the Antarctic Convergence), Solveig Gunbjørg Jacobsen, was also Norwegian.
+The small cove Maiviken, located in the Thatcher peninsula, was originally given the Swedish name Majviken meaning "May Bay" but was later altered into its current Norwegian spelling.
+In addition, numerous German placenames were also adopted in recognition of the German International Polar Year Expedition of 1882–1883 and an earlier American whaling voyage in 1877–1878 carrying Austrian painter Heinrich Klutschak, with Klutschak Point and Schrader Glacier commemorating the two trips.

+There has been a Spanish language presence in the territory for a significant amount of time, with the whaling company Compañía Argentina de Pesca operating in the territory for approximately 60 years.
+However, there are relatively few Spanish names within the territory currently, in part due to ongoing sovereignty dispute over the islands by Argentina, although since the beginning of Argentine Antarctic Expeditions in 1952, a number of locations have been given Spanish names, including Punta Carbón and Punta Hueca.
+An Argentine naval station called Corbeta Uruguay was clandestinely built on Thule Island, South Sandwich Islands, on 7 November 1976 before its abandonment by Argentine forces following their defeat in the Falklands War.

 Geography

 South Georgia and the South Sandwich Islands are a collection of islands in the South Atlantic Ocean.
 Most of the islands, rising steeply from the sea, are rugged and mountainous.
 At higher elevations, the islands are permanently covered with ice and snow.

 South Georgia Group

 The South Georgia Group lies about 1390 km east-southeast of the Falkland Islands, at 54°–55°S, 36°–38°W. It comprises South Georgia Island itself, by far the largest island in the territory, and the islands that immediately surround it and some remote and isolated islets to the west and east-southeast.
 It has a total land area of 3756 km², including satellite islands, but excluding the South Sandwich Islands which form a separate island group.

 Islands within the South Georgia Group

 South Georgia Island lies at 54°15′S 36°45′W and has an area of 3528 km².
 It is mountainous and largely barren.
 Eleven peaks rise to over 2000 m high, their slopes furrowed with deep gorges filled with glaciers; the largest is Fortuna Glacier.
 The highest peak is Mount Paget in the Allardyce Range at 2934 m.

 Geologically, the island consists of gneiss and argillaceous schists with occasional tuffs and other sedimentary layers from which fossils have been recovered.
 The island is a fragment of some greater land-mass now vanished and was probably a former extension of the Andean system.

 Smaller islands and islets off the coast of South Georgia Island include: